How to Get an LLC in South Carolina: Everything You Need to Know

 To start negotiations, you should reach out to the manager of the LLC or to the members directly.
 Another option you have is contacting the registered agent.
 Your attorney can help you negotiate the terms of the buyout.

 If you need help with how to get an LLC in South Carolina, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.